alexlee39/cse15l-lab-reports/lab-report-4-week-8.md

 Which means both my group and my peer's group implementation doesn't correctly identify the nested parenthesis in this Snippet md file.

+#### **Question: Is there a short fix to this issue?** ####

-I don't think there is a short, easy way to implement this change because the nested parenthesis are very tricky to follow....(FINISH THIS!)
+I don't think there is a short, easy way to implement this change because the nested parenthesis are very tricky to follow.
+For this implementation, we would have to check for nested parenthesis.
+Basically, we would have to change the file to check for extra open and closed parenthesis.
+If the number of open and closed parenthesis are the same, it is a valid link, and you should include the link with all the parenthesis exluding the first open parenthesis and last closed parenthesis.

+For the third line of the Snippet2.md file, we would also need to implement the same idea with the closed and open brackets.

 ### Snippet 3

 For the last snippet md file, we preview it: